liangkangenpc/cours_CSMM_23-24/README.md

 Secondly we shall project the rail and road network with OSM basemap.
 ![image](https://github.com/liangkangenpc/cours_CSMM_23-24/assets/82210230/61120051-f6b5-46bf-aff9-8053d54e5739)

 3. In the third session, after obtaining the OD file with the histogram, we are able to calculate the distance and time for each OD, given the time of departure.
+For example, departing from Noisy-Champs to CIRED at the current time, it generates:

 ![car_route_map](https://github.com/liangkangenpc/cours_CSMM_23-24/assets/82210230/a6d8b354-9a2d-4b8e-9443-2a2518362f91)